-VERSATILE BOAT SERVICING - The SeaVax is seen here onboard the AmphiMax proof of concept launch model, before the cradles or swivel axle mounts were fitted.
+VERSATILE BOAT SERVICING - It all looks a bit NASA. like their crawler rocket launch delivery vehicle, but ours is much smaller and considerably cheaper.
+The SeaVax is seen here onboard the AmphiMax proof of concept launch model, before the cradles or swivel axle mounts were fitted.
 Thanks to generous crowd funding from Avaaz, the SeaVax project now has its own robot lab dedicated to developing the concept.

 WHAT IS AMPHIMAX?

 AmphiMax is a 'low budget' portable boatyard, launch and recovery vehicle all in one.
 It is also a navigable amphibious vehicle, meaning that it can follow, or even advance relocate, to rendezvous with any SeaVax fleet.

 The AmphiMax is also a production jig, specifically designed for the rapid assembly of SeaVax hull components - so that the separately manufactured sub-assemblies line up accurately ready for joining.

 This agricultural/aquacultural service vehicle will allow the Foundation to build and launch SeaVax fishing and ocean conditioning vessels cost effectively anywhere in the world, doing away with the need for a shipyard and the high overheads that entails.

 Being amphibious an AmphiMax can present a low profile if anchored semi-submerged offshore to remain unobtrusive in nature sensitive areas, should that be a concern.
 In most cases that is not an issue.

 The AmphiMax is not just a launch and recovery machine, it is an essential development tool for Seavax.
 We can think of no quicker way to take a boat out of the ocean into a dry dock situation to allow engineers to fit alternative heads for experimenting full size.